emrebeskazak/emrebeskazak/README.md

 - 👋 Hi, I’m @emrebeskazak
 - 👀 I’m interested in embedded systems
-- 🌱 I’m currently learning VHDL
+- 🌱 I’m currently learning Python, VHDL
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...